 So no, you shouldn’t change “don’t” and “doesn’t” here to “do not” and “it does not” because in the real world that’s not how normal people speak to each other in conversation.

-And what a surreal crock it turns out to be, with the infographic declaring that “down to earth” should be corrected to “down to the earth”, because, clearly, the previous phrase just isn’t specific enough.
-So in Grammarly’s alien world I'm guessing that someone might describe themself as a “down-to-the-earth guy”, whose favourite film might be 'The Man Who Fell to The Earth'?
-You're just being strange now Grammarly.
+And what a surreal crock it turns out to be, with the infographic declaring that “down to earth” should be corrected to “down to the earth”, because, clearly, the original phrase just isn’t specific enough.
+So in Grammarly’s alien world someone might describe themself as a “down-to-the-earth guy”, whose favourite film might be 'The Man Who Fell to The Earth'?

 Which begs the question: on what planet is the original line unclear?
 Only in an alien world of demented anality so far away that no telescope could ever spot it.
 That’s where Grammarly lives.

-Its infographic is the linguistic equivalent of scare tactics used by some political parties to frighten the public with illusory problems.
+Its infographic is the linguistic equivalent of scare tactics used by certain political parties or tabloids to frighten the public with illusory problems.
 And less confident people will unfortunately swallow it and hand over their $30 a month and actually become poorer writers because of it.

 At best, Grammarly's service is better than nothing, for those who don’t have access to Microsoft Word or an equivalent, or for those who might want a second opinion, maybe for students double-checking an important essay.
 But as for claims of being the world's leading grammar authority helping people “perfect their written English”, on this evidence it’s a sham and a scam that should be given as wide a berth as possible.